Rule Extraction in Unsupervised Anomaly Detection for Model Explainability: Application to OneClass SVM: 4. Evaluation

-The used datasets belong to different domains, have different sizes and different number of features (both categorical and numerical).
-They are indicated in Table \ref{table:1}: \begin{itemize} \item Datasets 1 and 2 about seismic activity \cite{sathe2016lodes}.
+The datasets used belong to different domains, have different sizes and different number of features (both categorical and numerical), as indicated in Table \ref{table:1}: \begin{itemize} \item Datasets 1 and 2 are about seismic activity \cite{sathe2016lodes}.
 Dataset 1 is bi-dimensional with only numerical features ('gdenergy', 'gdpuls').
-Dataset 2 has 2 categorical features ('hazard', 'shift') and 7 numerical ('seismoacoustic', 'shift', 'genergy', 'gplus', 'gdenergy', 'gdpuls', 'hazard', 'bumps', 'bumps2'). \item Dataset 3 from a call center at Telefónica.
+Dataset 2 has 2 categorical features ('hazard', 'shift') and 7 numerical ('seismoacoustic', 'shift', 'genergy', 'gplus', 'gdenergy', 'gdpuls', 'hazard', 'bumps', 'bumps2'). \item Dataset 3 is about cardiovascular diseases \cite{padmanabhan2019physician}.
+There are 4 categorical features ('smoke', 'alco', 'active', 'is\textunderscore man') and 7 numerical ('age', 'height', 'weight', 'ap\textunderscore hi', 'ap\textunderscore lo','cholesterol','gluc'). \item Dataset 4 is from a call center at Telefónica (TEF Comms).
 It is real data that includes the total number of calls received in one of its services during every hour.
 Using these data, some features are extracted (weekday), and they are cyclically transformed, so that each time feature turns into two features for the sine and cosine components.
-The rules in this case are also transformed back into the original features in order to enhance rule comprehension. \item Dataset 4 about cardiovascular diseases \cite{padmanabhan2019physician}.
-There are 4 categorical features ('smoke', 'alco', 'active', 'is\textunderscore man') and 7 numerical ('age', 'height', 'weight', 'ap\textunderscore hi', 'ap\textunderscore lo','cholesterol','gluc'). \item Datasets 5 and 6 on the US census for year 1990 \cite{blake1998uci}.
-Dataset 5 has 2 categorical features ('dAncstry1\textunderscore 3', 'dAncstry1\textunderscore 4') and 4 numerical ones ('dAge', 'iYearsch', 'iYearkwrk', 'dYrsserv').
-Dataset 6 has the same numerical features, but 18 categorical ones (dAncstry\textunderscore i\textunderscore j with i that ranges fro 1 to 2, and j that ranges from 3 to 11 if i equals 1, and 2 to 10 if i equals 2.) \end{itemize}
+The rules in this case are also transformed back into the original features in order to enhance rule comprehension. \item Dataset 5 contains Telefónica's data about IoT devices attached to cars for vehicle tracking.
+The data is aggregated in daily windows for each vehicle, representing features that model the daily behaviour of that vehicle.
+It contains 49 numerical features (such as the number of events with high RPM or the maximum temperature of the coolant), and 12 categorical ones (binary variables that indicate the model and make of that car, among others). \item Dataset 6 refers to US census for year 1990 \cite{blake1998uci}.
+It has 2 categorical features ('dAncstry1\textunderscore 3', 'dAncstry1\textunderscore 4') and 7 numerical ones ('dAge', 'iYearsch', 'iFertil', 'iImmigr', 'iYearwrk', 'dTravtime', 'dRearning'). \end{itemize}

 We ran experiments with the following infrastructure: the implementations of the OCSVM algorithm, the K-Means++ clustering and the DT algorithms are based on Scikit-Learn \cite{scikit-learn}.
-The rest of the code described in Algorithms \ref{alg:oneclasssvmXAI} and \ref{alg:oneclasssvmXAI_2} were developed from scratch, and available in Github \cite{Barbado2019}.
+The rest of the code described in Algorithms \ref{alg:oneclasssvmXAI} and \ref{alg:oneclass_keep} were developed from scratch, and available in Github \cite{Barbado2019}, together with the algorithms used for measuring the "stability" and the "diversity" of the rules.